 Streamlining Your ML Pipeline

 Machine learning workflows define which phases are implemented during a machine learning project.
 The typical phases include data collection, data pre-processing, building datasets, model training and refinement, evaluation, and deployment to production.
-You can automate some aspects of the workflow, such as model and feature selection phases, but not all.
+You can automate some aspects of the machine learning operations workflow, such as model and feature selection phases, but not all.

 While these steps are generally accepted as a standard, there is also room for change.
 When creating a machine learning workflow, you first need to define the project, and then find an approach that works.
 Don’t try to fit the model into a rigid workflow.
 Rather, build a flexible workflow that allows you to start small and scale up to a production-grade solution.